 Sembcorp makes every effort to ensure that shareholders and capital market players have easy access to clear, meaningful and timely information on the company in order to make informed investment decisions.
 To do this, various channels including announcements, press releases, shareholder circulars and annual reports are utilised.
-All price-sensitive and material information is disseminated via SGXNET on a non-selective basis and in a timely and consistent manner.
-The company's announcements are also uploaded on the company website, www.sembcorp.com, after dissemination on SGXNET.
+All price-sensitive and material information is disseminated via SGXNet on a non-selective basis and in a timely and consistent manner.
+The company's announcements are also uploaded to the company website, www.sembcorp.com, after dissemination on SGXNet.

-The quarterly results release date is disclosed at least two weeks prior to the announcement date via SGXNET.
-On the date of announcement, the financial statements as well as the accompanying press release and presentation slides are released via SGXNET and on the company website.
+The quarterly results release date is disclosed at least two weeks prior to the announcement date via SGXNet.
+On the date of announcement, the financial statements as well as the accompanying press release and presentation slides are released via SGXNet and the company website.
 Thereafter, a briefing or teleconference by management is jointly held for the media and analysts.
-For first-half and full-year results announcements, results briefings are concurrently broadcasted live via webcast.
-Investor relations officers are available by email or telephone to answer questions from shareholders, analysts and the media as long as the information requested does not conflict with SGX-ST's rules of fair disclosure.
+For half-year and full-year results announcements, results briefings are concurrently broadcast live via webcast.
+Investor relations officers are available by email or telephone to answer questions from shareholders and analysts as long as the information requested does not conflict with the SGX-ST's rules of fair disclosure.

-The company also maintains a dedicated investor relations section on its company website to cater to the specific information needs of shareholders, investors, analysts and the financial community.
+The company also maintains a dedicated investor relations section on our company website to cater to the specific information needs of shareholders, investors, analysts and the financial community.
 Designed to provide a convenient repository for investors' information needs, the site includes filings on the company's results announcements since the company's listing in 1998, an archive of the company's results briefing webcasts, downloadable five-year financial data, a calendar of upcoming events, as well as pertinent stock information such as dividend history, share price charts and analyst coverage.
 Investor relations contact information is also displayed on the website for direct shareholder enquiries.

-Establishing and maintaining regular dialogue with shareholders roadshows, conferences, site visits, group briefings and one-to-one meetings.
+Establishing and maintaining regular dialogue with shareholders

+Sembcorp employs multiple communication platforms to engage with our shareholders.
+In addition to our results briefings, the company also maintains regular dialogue with our shareholders through investor-targeted events such as AGMs, roadshows, conferences, site visits, group briefings and one-on-one meetings.
 These platforms offer opportunities for senior management and directors to interact first-hand with shareholders, understand their views, gather feedback and address concerns.